 Modifications can change the physical structure of a home by widening doorways and lowering countertop height, using ramps instead of steps, chair lifts instead of stairs, accessible bathrooms and free-standing showers.
 Other changes are less extensive and can include grip-friendly doorknobs, switches, non-slip flooring, door push bars, transfer benches, modified shelvings, modified faucets, modified wall sockets, and bathroom grab bars.

-It’s also noteworthy that individuals with disabilities have certain legal rights and protections regarding when and how they can make home modifications, as codified in the Fair Housing Act and other fair housing laws under the Americans with Disabilities Act (ADA).
+Individuals with disabilities have certain legal rights and protections regarding when and how they can make home modifications, as codified in the Fair Housing Act and other fair housing laws under the Americans with Disabilities Act (ADA).

 For more information on general housing assistance, please see our page on Paying for Basic Needs: Housing and Funding Options for Accessible Housing.

-Learn More: Funding Accessible Housing
+Learn More: Funding

 - State-by-State Government Grants, Loans, Funding Resources